 - Global Health and Population Winter Course.
-Dr. Cash leads Harvard School of Public Health course on Noncommunicable Diseases (NCDs) now run through PHFI in Delhi, India.
+Dr. Cash leads the School’s course on Noncommunicable Diseases (NCDs) now run through PHFI in Delhi, India.
 Students are exposed to the health challenges faced by low and middle income countries in areas of cardiovascular diseases, diabetes, nutrition, mental health, accidents etc.

-- Harvard School of Public Health, Department of Global Health and Population.
+- The School’s Department of Global Health and Population.
 During Fall I, Dr. Cash teaches the following courses: Introduction to the Practice of International Health (ID 262); The Political, Economic and Social Determinants of Infectious Diseases of Importance in Low and Middle Income Countries (GHP 539); and Ethical Issues in Global Health Research (GHP 265)

 - Other international teaching/workshops of long standing.Dr.
 Cash has taught courses on infectious disease epidemiology at the Achutha Menon Centre for Health Science Studies in Trivandrum, Kerala, for the past 15 years; he has directed an ethics module at the Bangalore-Boston Nutrition Collaborative (BBNC) at St. John’s Medical College (four years).